-This delicious Thai peanut chicken stir fry is ready to serve in 20 minutes.
-Full of sweet, slaty and spicy flavors, it's a perfect easy weeknight meal.
+Delicious Thai peanut chicken stir fry is ready to serve in minutes.
+Full of sweet, salty and spicy flavors, it's a perfect weeknight meal.

 Thai peanut chicken stir fry is an Asian inspired recipe that is loaded with so much flavor and color!
 The thai peanut sauce is rich and delicious and it’s easy to customize the recipe based on whatever vegetables you have on hand.
 You can even make the dish vegetarian by swapping the chicken for tofu and then serve it over brown rice, noodles or quinoa.

 This recipe is from the Well Plated Cookbook.
 According to Erin, this is the recipe that got her married!
 Yup, that’s how good it is!
 She says “the peanut sauce is rich, sassy, and filled with layers of sweet and spicy flavor”.
 The whole book is filled with over 100 budget-friendly, healthy and approachable recipes like this one with tons of dinner ideas!